nadineamin/pisa_data_analysis/README.md

 > PISA is a survey of students' skills and knowledge as they approach the end of compulsory education.
 It focuses on examining how well prepared the students are for life beyond school.

 > Around 510,000 students in 65 economies took part in the PISA 2012 assessment of reading, mathematics and science representing about 28 million 15-year-olds globally.
 Of those economies, 44 took part in an assessment of creative problem solving and 18 in an assessment of financial literacy.

+## Files Used

+> 'pisa2012.csv' file is the original dataset.
+It was not attached in this project because the file was too large that it exceeded Github.s limit.

+> 'pisadict2012.csv' file is the dictionary for the original 'pisa2012.csv' dataset.

+> 'pisa_adj_cols.csv' file is the dictionary for only the chosen columns that were used in the data analysis project.

+> 'exploration_template.ipynb' is the Jupyter Notebook with both the exploratory and explanatory data analyses.
+The .html file is also included 'exploration_template.html'.

+> 'slide_deck_template.ipynb' is the Jupyter Notebook slideshow with the summary of the most important findings.
+The .html slideshow is also included 'slide_deck_template.html'.

+> 'output_toggle.tpl' is a file used in the 'slide_deck_template.ipynb' notebook to hide the code lines from the slideshow.

+> 'df.csv' is the file with the final results exported from the 'exploration_template.ipynb' notebook to be used in the 'slide_deck_template.ipynb' slideshow.

 ## Summary of Findings